 We offer not just treatment, but true care.
 We’re not here just to treat, but to get you well.
 Survivorship and the after-effects of cancer are often as challenging to you and your family as the disease itself.
-That is why we offer the Survivorship Training and Rehabilitation (STAR) - certified cancer program and a number of other support services.

-Our STAR program is made up of a multi-disciplinary team including dietitians, rehabilitation therapists, nurses, radiation therapists, social workers, physicians, and front-desk staff that are trained to have a better understanding of the many issues that you may face so that no matter where your are in your treatment process, you have an expert that can connect you with the right resources to help you heal.
+Our survivorship program is made up of a multi-disciplinary team including dietitians, rehabilitation therapists, nurses, radiation therapists, social workers, physicians, and front-desk staff that are trained to have a better understanding of the many issues that you may face so that no matter where your are in your treatment process, you have an expert that can connect you with the right resources to help you heal.

 Many of our patients take advantage of our concurrent or post-treatment rehabilitation options, whether dealing with effects from a surgery or from a cancer treatment such as radiation therapy or chemotherapy.
 A therapist will perform a thorough evaluation and develop a plan based on your specific needs and goals:

 - Physical therapy: A therapist can assess your range of motion, strength and balance.
 Education regarding post-treatment complications such as neuropathy (numbing/tingling) and lymphedema (swelling) is provided and a fully personalized program is developed to achieve your goals.